Canon SX620 vs Kodak S-1

 | WiFi |

 It is notable that the S-1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

-Both the SX620 and the S-1 are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the S-1 does not have a direct predecessor.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the S-1 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the S-1 from Kodak.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX620 and the Kodak S-1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20.2 vs 16.1MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Has a lens built-in, whereas the S-1 requires a separate lens.

 - More compact: Is smaller (97x57mm vs 116x68mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the S-1).